[object Object]

 • We calculate the area by multiplying length and width.

-When to Use Java
+When to use Java

 Java is popular for creating complex applications like enterprise software, Android apps, desktop apps, and even server-side web applications (though less common nowadays).

 Java can aid both front-end and back-end development, but it’s primarily considered a back-end language.
+Here are its key use cases:

 ✔️ Android app development: Java remains the foundation for building most Android apps.